 As with the first edition, the updated Federal Government Construction Contracts

 provides a basic knowledge of the principles of federal government construction contracting along with its regulations and case law.
 Because it also provides in-depth coverage of government construction contracting by top government contract lawyers, it will provide the experienced government contract practitioner with a sophisticated analysis of the issues and a source of case law and regulations.
-This book is a proven a ready reference that the government construction contract lawyer will want to keep nearby.
+This book is a proven a ready reference that the government construction contract lawyer will want to keep handy.